Appeal Process (Real and Personal Property)

 Step 3: Missouri State Tax Commission

 This is the final step in the appeal process if an acceptable decision has not been provided by the BOE.
 The deadline for filing an appeal at this level is September 30 or 30 days from the date of the BOE decision, whichever is later, in the current year (deadline for properties purchased after the second Monday in June is December 31).
 See the Missouri State Tax Commission website.
 Hearings will be held in St. Charles County shortly thereafter.

 A professional appraisal is expected on property classified as commercial / all other.
-The parcel must have been appealed to the BOE in order to appeal at this level, unless newly purchased.
+The parcel must have been appealed to the BOE to appeal at this level, unless newly purchased.